ryanraposo/shard-projector/README.md

 # Notes

-06/28/20
+Shard Projector v0.1a may require technical knowledge to work on your system.

-Shard Projector may require technical knowledge to play around with at the moment.
-[Read more..](./notes/06-28-20.md)
+Incoming (1-3 days) Release v0.2a introduces a feature (Add-ins) that enables reliable circumvention of the related issues.
+There are no releases planned before then.

 # Table of Contents